 - Preheat the oven to 350°F (180°C).
 Spray two 9-inch round cake pans with nonstick cooking spray, line the bottom of the pans with parchment paper, and set aside.

 - In a large mixing bowl, whisk the cake flour, baking powder, baking soda, and salt together until well combined.
 Set aside.

 - In a large bowl or measuring cup, whisk the buttermilk, oil, and vanilla extract together until well combined.
 Set aside.

-- In the bowl of a stand mixer fitted with the paddle attachment or in a large mixing bowl using a handheld mixer, beat the butter until smooth.
+- In the bowl of a stand mixer fitted with the paddle attachment or in a large mixing bowl using a handheld mixer, beat the butter on low speed until smooth, then slowly mix in the granulated sugar.

-- With the mixer on low speed, slowly add the granulated sugar.
-Once all of the sugar is added, increase the speed to medium and continue mixing for another 4 to 5 minutes or until the mixture is light and fluffy.
+- Once all of the sugar is added, increase to medium speed and continue mixing for another 4 to 5 minutes or until the mixture is light and fluffy.

 - Mix in the eggs, one at a time, making sure to stop and scrape around the bottom and sides of the bowl after each egg.

 - Add the dry ingredients in three additions alternating with the buttermilk mixture (begin and end with the dry ingredients) on low speed.
 Mix in each addition until just combined, making sure not to over mix the batter.

 - Use a rubber spatula to scrape around the bottom and sides of the bowl to ensure that everything is well combined.